wgpullen/wp-hackernews/README.md

 ## Deployment requirements

-You need to set the `VUE_APP_ROLLOUT_KEY` environment variable to your Rollout App API key.
+You need to set the `VUE_APP_ROLLOUT_KEY` environment variable to your CloudBees SDK key.

 ## Project setup